polystat/py2eo/README.md

 > Check (e. g. via `java -version`) that version `14.*` is used

-Go to Py2RO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.
+Go to Py2EO root and run `mvn clean package -DskipTests=true` in the same command line runtime were you have set `PATH` and `JAVA_HOME` variables, if succeeded you will get `transpiler/target/transpiler-${version_code}-SNAPSHOT-jar-with-dependencies.jar`.

 Run `mvn clean verify`.
 Resulting eo-files are located in `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/results`.
-Copy it to the runEO directory with `cp transpiler/src/test/resources/org/polystat/py2eo/transpiler/results/*.eo ./runEO`, then copy the preface lib with `cp -a transpiler/src/main/eo/preface ./runEO` and run EO compiler with `cd ./runEO && mvn clean test`.
+Copy them to the runEO directory with `cp transpiler/src/test/resources/org/polystat/py2eo/transpiler/results/*.eo ./runEO`, then copy the preface lib with `cp -a transpiler/src/main/eo/preface ./runEO` and run EO compiler with `cd ./runEO && mvn clean test`.
 You will get detailed statistics in output.

 #### Py2EO is capable of transpiling more than hundreds of thousands lines of python code ####